 Digital Object Identifier (DOI)

 Young, April M.; DiClemente, Ralph J.; Halgin, Daniel S.; Sterk, Claire E.; and Havens, Jennifer R., "HIV Vaccine Acceptability Among High-Risk Drug Users in Appalachia: A Cross-Sectional Study" (2014).
-Epidemiology Faculty Publications.
+Epidemiology and Environmental Health Faculty Publications.
 14.